encarsia/encarsia.github.io/en/posts/css/index.rst

 .. contents::

-**Schöner klicken mit Cascading Stylesheets**
+**Pimp GUI using Cascading Style Sheets**

 CSS
 ---

-GTK+-Objekte lassen sich mit Hilfe von CSS im Layout verändern.
-Meiner unmaßgeblichen Ansicht nach sollte man es damit allerdings nicht übertreiben und das grundlegende Erscheinungsbild dem eingestellten Theme überlassen.
+GTK+ objects' layouts can be altered by using CSS.
+In my humble opinion the usage should not be exaggerated and the main part of the layout should be left to be managed by the theme.
 Links:

-* `GTK, Python and CSS are an awesome combo <http://wolfvollprecht.de/blog/gtk-python-and-css-are-an-awesome-combo/>`_ - Grundlagen mit Beispiel
+* `GTK, Python and CSS are an awesome combo <http://wolfvollprecht.de/blog/gtk-python-and-css-are-an-awesome-combo/>`_
-* `Overview of CSS in GTK+ <https://developer.gnome.org/gtk3/stable/chap-css-overview.html>`_ - ausführliche Übersicht mit vielen Beispielen
+* `Overview of CSS in GTK+ <https://developer.gnome.org/gtk3/stable/chap-css-overview.html>`_
-* `A GTK+ update <https://blogs.gnome.org/mclasen/2015/11/20/a-gtk-update/>`_ - Neuerungen seit GTK+ 3.20
+* `A GTK+ update <https://blogs.gnome.org/mclasen/2015/11/20/a-gtk-update/>`_ - Changes since GTK+ 3.20

 Glade
 -----

 .. thumbnail:: /images/07_css.png

-Mit Glade werden nur die Fenster/Widgets angelegt, in diesem Beispiel vier Levelbars mit Werten, die CSS-Layout-Anweisungen erfolgen dann im Code.

-..
-TEASER_END

-.. listing:: 07_css.glade xml
+CSS layout instructions are set in the source code.
+This example shows the usage of CSS in levelbars so 4 of them are created with Glade.

 Python
 ------